boustrophedon/boustrophedon.github.io/pelican/posts/dart_server_deployment.md

 Tags: dart, deployment, systemd, fedora, websockets
 Date: 2015-03-04

+**NOTE: this post was written in 2015 and much of the dart-specific stuff does not necessarily apply anymore**

 So I finally started to work on my multiplayer breakout clone in dart that I've been meaning to do forever.
 It's moderately functional now.
 This post is how I am deploying the server code on digitalocean.
 It's written mostly for someone who has maybe used a desktop linux environment and isn't completely lost on the command line, but who maybe hasn't set up a server before.
 Here is the short version:

 - create a new fedora droplet